Psychology Assignment Help

 What Is a 504 Plan?

-A 504 Plan is established under Section 504 of the Rehabilitation Act of 1973 — a civil rights law prohibiting discrimination against people with disabilities in programs receiving federal funding, including all public schools.
-A 504 plan provides accommodations (not specialized instruction) for students whose disabilities substantially limit a major life activity such as learning, reading, concentrating, or thinking.
+A 504 Plan is established under Section 504 of the Rehabilitation Act of 1973, providing accommodations for students whose disabilities substantially limit a major life activity such as learning, reading, or concentrating.
 Common 504 accommodations include extended time on tests, preferential seating, reduced-distraction testing environments, and permission to use assistive technology.
+504 plans have a lower eligibility threshold than IEPs.

 College and University Accommodations